dollardhingra/dollardhingra.github.io/_posts/2021-09-12-python-code-quality-tools.md

 > Great codebases look like they were written by an individual, when they were worked on by a team.

-Consistency code is easier to read & therefore maintain by a team.
+Consistent code is easier to read & therefore maintain by a team.
 **A style guide serves the purpose of defining a consistent way to write your code.**
 The style guide contains conventions to be followed for writing a code.
 [PEP8](https://pep8.org/) is the official style guide for Python that is recommended to use for writing any python code.